-This event is certainly a challenge but with the right training, the pay off including the amazing scenery and sense of achievement will be well worth the effort.
+This event is certainly a challenge, but with the right training, the pay off including the amazing scenery and sense of achievement is well worth the effort!

 This training plan assumes a level of familiarity with all three triathlon disciplines and will be best employed around seven weeks prior to the event, leaving you some time to taper before race day.

-In the Spring and early part of the summer it’ll be a good idea to divide your training time fairly evenly between swimming, cycling and running.
+In the early part of the Summer it’s be a good idea to divide your training time fairly evenly between swimming, cycling and running.
 You’ll also benefit from regular stretching, particularly in the hamstrings, glutes, hip flexors and back which can all become tight during cycling and this may risk compromising your running efficiency or even creating slight imbalances or injuries.
 Including some form of strength training or circuit training once a week will also pay dividends when race day arrives.

 Keep some notes on your training including time spent for each activity and any observations on how your body is responding.
 Triathlon training is all about quality and although you’ll need to get used to building up time on the move, for each discipline separately and also when combing two or three during training, make sure you also allow yourself enough rest and recovery.